devmedeiros/devmedeiros.github.io/content/en/post/sqlite-database-github-actions.md

 ## Conclusion

-This can be a good free alternative in case you want to be able to share the data you are scrapping or generating.
+This can be a good free alternative in case you want to be able to share the data you are scraping or generating.
 But you still need to keep an eye on Github's limitations when using the free version.
 See the current usage limits on their [official website](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits).

 ---